 You guessed it.
 You totally can.

-Thanks to the brainchild of Tan Huynh, #VirtuEL17 streamed live in June 2017.
-But that was just the live date.
+Thanks to the brainchild of Tan Huynh, the first annual #VirtuEL streamed live in June 2017.
+But that was just the first year and that was only the live date.
 The conference is available to anyone, at any time.
-No, we don’t need you email, you won’t get spam from us.
+No, we don’t need your email, you won’t get spam from us.
 This is all free and on YouTube.
-The conference flyer is embedded above.
-Just check out the first 5 minutes of Nancy Motely‘s Keynote session and you will be hooked.
-Or experience a little flipped learning by watching Larry Ferlazzo’s 15 min video on Social Emotional Learning…
+Just check out the first 5 minutes of Nancy Motely‘s Keynote session from that first year and you will be hooked.

-The feedback is very positive from all 8 breakout sessions which are roughly 30-45 minutes long but can be watched at your leisure.
+The feedback is very positive.
 If you follow these presenters, you can get so much free PD, you won’t know what to do with it all!
 These professionals were hand-picked for their track record of sharing free, high-quality ESL training content.

 Best of Lists from Larry Ferlazzo

 One other website I would check out this week is Larry Ferlazzo’s blog.
 He spends so much time collecting the best of everything for us!
 For content teachers, this post is great place to start: “Best Short Videos for Content Teachers with ELLs.”